Petslek/project0/README.md

-# project0
+# Project 0

+Web Programming with Python and JavaScript

-This project is a website about bitcoin cryptocurrency, the website has a total of six webpages including the index page which are all linked togeathe.
-There are bootstrap navigation bars on all pages with little modifications.
+This project is a website about bitcoin cryptocurrency, the website has a total of six webpages including the index page which all linked togeather, on index page there incudes a bootstrap navigation bar at the top and bottom with a little bit of modification.
 There are a few bootstrap components, symbols on the webpage, there is an ordered list, the ordered list were were used as links to other informations on the same page using the #id The @media query was used for The heading h1, to change the heading h1,